 Since the early 1900s, the hotel has called the site home but in 2014 it went through a modern refurbishment.
 The hotel links two other buildings and drops seven levels to the sea and all of its rooms share views of the sea.

 You’ll marvel at the stunning interior inside especially the spectacular staircases that glides down the cliffside.
 There’s beauty inside and out, surrounding you at every corner.

 This place makes for an ideal stop during your exploration of the Emerald Isle.

 Nothing better than finishing a long week and heading for a weekend of luxury and relaxation time.
 That’s exactly what Fota Island resort offers, where you can take full advantage of its amazing spa facilities.

-It’s one of the top hotels in Cork, boasting amazing views of the nearby woodlands and champion Fota Island Champion Golf Course.
+It’s one of the top hotels in Cork, boasting amazing views of the nearby woodlands and championing the Fota Island Champion Golf Course.

-Its a great place for a family break, 15 minutes from Cork city centre with golf, spa, gym facilities for the grown-ups, whole pools, playgrounds to entertain the children.
+It is a great place for a family break, 15 minutes from Cork city centre with golf, spa, gym facilities for the grown-ups, whole pools, and playgrounds to entertain the children.

 The Merchant Hotel in Belfast